ansidev/blog/src/pages/projects/jsonfmt.md

 As a developer, I want the configuration will be formatted or minified (production environment), so our team can debug if there is any problem.

-I searched on the internet but there is no command line application that I can use in out GitHub workflows.
+I searched on the internet but there is no command line Go CLI application that I can use in our GitHub workflows.
 So I decided to built it.

 ## Technologies